sdoerig/nestbox/README.md

 If a user successfully logged in a copy of the user record with the attribute session_key is stored in the sessions collections.

 - session_key: uuid type 4
+- session_created_at: timestamp used for a TTL within mongodb, set to 86400 seconds.
+Means the database removes the session form the collection after one day.

 The session key must be uniqe.
 A user can only have one session at the same time.
 The session object will be deleted after 86400 seconds.